WebAssembly/wasi-threads/README.md

   browsers).

 - __future-compatible__: a possible future direction for WebAssembly is towards supporting multiple threads per instance.
-This is not possible with the current memory model and instruction set.
 We aim to expose an API that would be compatible with this future direction.

 - __browser polyfills__: for browsers, we aim to provide a way to polyfill this